sonertari/SSLproxy/README.md

 SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use a recent release of OpenSSL proper.
-OpenSSL forks like LibreSSL and BoringSSL may or may not work.
+OpenSSL forks like BoringSSL may or may not work.

 ## Installation